 If you would like a long-lasting memorial – ashes can be interred at public cemeteries.

-Read the bylaw for scattering ashes in a cemetery
+Refer to the Cemeteries and Crematoria Bylaw for scattering ashes in a cemetery.

 What to think about before scattering or burying ashes